naakka/naakka.github.com/_posts/2012-11-26-sharepoint-2013-apps-first-impressions.md

 description: Apps are the biggest thing in Sharepoint 2013.
 It's possible to create Sharepoint apps in just HTML, CSS and JavaScript and even host them on your own server.
 I have just taken my first steps in developing apps for Sharepoint 2013 and hosting them on a LAMP server.
 These are my first impressions of the development process.
 ---

-## A New World
+## Background

-Sharepoint 2013 seems to be all about the apps.
+I code in PHP for a living and I've been a Linux user since 1996.
+I have zero experience in .NET, Sharepoint or other Microsoft based development tools.
+A lot of our clients use Sharepoint and I was pretty excited when Microsoft announced the Apps model for Sharepoint 2013.

+With Sharepoint 2013 it should be possible to create apps in a lot of different technologies including plain old HTML, CSS and JavaScript.
+It's also possible to host apps on other servers using any technology you wish.
+This is what really peaked my interest as this should make it possible to easily create seamless integrations between Sharepoint and any service running, for instance, on a LAMP stack.

+## It's All About the Apps

 I guess Microsoft has watched what kind of an ecosystem Facebook has built with their apps and wanted to do something similar with Sharepoint.
-It's a great idea and it's quite promising.
+I think it's a great idea and it's quite promising.

 I have just done some first tests with the development tools and I managed to write an app that runs [xTune](http://xtune.fi) (running on our server on LAMP stack)